RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 D. There are no regulators for cloud operations.
 Answer: C.

-Cloud providers may be reluctant to grant physical access, even to their customers, on the assumption that allowing access would disclose information about security controls.
+**Cloud providers may be reluctant to grant physical access, even to their customers, on the assumption that allowing access would disclose information about security controls**.
 In some cases, cloud customers won’t even know the location(s) of the data center(s) where their data is stored.
 The other options are all untrue.
 Data in the cloud and controls in the cloud can most certainly be audited.
 So, options A and B are incorrect.
 D is untrue; there are regulators for all industries, including those that operate in the cloud.

 ### Question # 49 - Of the following options, which is a reason cloud data center audits are often less easy to verify than traditional audits?